 - Type Alias

-, which represents the original type you want to modify.
-This type alias creates a new type by mapping each property of the original type to a property in the new type where the value can be either the original value’s type (T[K]
+Nullable<T>: The first line defines a generic type alias calledNullable.
+It takes a type parameterT, which represents the original type you want to modify.
+This type alias creates a new type by mapping each property of the original type to a property in the new type where the value can be either the original value’s type (T[K]) ornull. - Type Alias

 NOTE:- <T> acts as a sort of place holder.